oldulov/elastalert-alerta/README.md

 Installation
 ------------

-To install the Alerta CLI tool run:
+To install the Alerta python client

     $ pip install alerta